 Fortunately, no. The IRS requires continuing education of, broadly, twenty-four hours per year, including two hours of ethics.
 It is expected that information security courses will be mandated in the next few years.
 I support this.
 Failure to obtain the required continuing education usually results in loss of the EA designation.

-For those, like me, who choose to be members of the National Association of Enrolled Agents, the requirement is thirty hours per year.
-I aim to complete at least forty hours of structured education each year.
+As professional associations move towards reducing continuing education requirements the value to clients of being a member of such associations has diminished.
+My commitment to you is to complete at least forty hours of structured education each year.
+I will list here courses taken each year by December 31st.
 In addition, I read about tax, think about it and have even done a tax return in my sleep (I’ll tell you the story if you insist).

 Fortunately?
 Do You Mean Unfortunately?

 Fortunately, for sure.
 I strongly believe that anyone who takes a fee for preparing a tax return should be required to prove they are competent and to do sufficient continuing education to keep up with tax law changes.
 You can find out about the different types of tax preparer here.
-Check my credentials here and here.
-I am registered with the IRS at my home address so use ZIP 27610 to search.
+Check my credentials here.
+Use ZIP 27615 to search for me.

 So What Does an EA Do?